G-Nancy/google-da-iac/README.md

 ## Testing the Batch Pipeline

-Create sample test data on GCS
+In this POC, there are two ways to import data to GCS and from there move it to BigQuery:
+1) By running the `data_import_customer` DAG from the Airflow UI.
+This will import sample data from the MySql database via Sqoop on Dataproc
+2) By running the below script to copy sample data

 ```shell
 DATA_BUCKET_CUSTOMERS=${PROJECT_ID}-customer-data

 . scripts/deploy_sample_data.sh
 ```

-Run the customer ingestion DAG from the Airflow UI
+After the data is on GCS, run the `data_ingestion_customer` DAG from the Airflow UI to upsert (merge) it to BigQuery and run the sample transformation steps.

 ## Testing Dataflow Streaming Job